TL;DR

 What are the best vegan restaurants in Hamline-Midway St. Paul?

-Is Ngon Vietnamese Bistro vegan-friendly?
+Is Ngon Vietnamese Bistro still open?

 How do I get to Hamline-Midway without a car?